shahramvafadar/Darwin/DarwinMobile.md

-﻿# Darwin Mobile Suite & Contracts — Technical Guide (Part 1/2)
+﻿# Darwin Mobile Suite & Contracts — Technical Guide

 > Scope: **Mobile** projects and the **Darwin.Contracts** package only.
 This guide enables a new contributor to continue the mobile work without needing any prior chat context.